Commonly Used Brand Name(s)Gilotrif

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 2 weeks after the last dose of this medicine.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 2 weeks after the last dose of this medicine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Skin reactions (eg, acne, rash, or skin redness) may occur while you are using this medicine.
 Check with your doctor right away if you develop severe skin reactions, such as blistering or peeling of the skin, or severe rash.
 Also, avoid overexposing your skin to sunlight.
 Always use sunscreen or sun blocking lotions and wear protective clothing and hats while you are using this medicine.